moquist/vlacs-monkeycharts/README.md

 # vlacs-monkeycharts

 These are some relataively simple charts for VLACS, in a terrifically unifinished state.

+N.B.: If you're not at VLACS, this project is not useful for you at all at this point.
+Eventually this project will generate sample data, and at that point it might be interesting as an example for someone else.

 ## To make it go at this early stage: